inchworms/sinatra_tests/Route_Spec_Notes.md

 #does not concatinate params with the same name
 #supports single splat params like /*
 #supports mixing gstmultiple splat params like /*/foo/*/*
+#supports mixing named and splat params like /:foo/*
 ----------------------------------------

+CONTEXT: special characters

 TODO:
-#supports mixing named and splat params like /:foo/*
 #matches a dot ('.') as part of a named param
 #matches a literal dot ('.') outside of named param
 ssu#bliterally matches dollar sign in paths